 Vravrona church of Saint Georgios

-As you enter the site on your left side and on a low hill you will find the few remains of an ancient Christian basilica of the 5th century, and a small lovely church dedicated to Saint Georgios from the 15th c.
+As you enter the site on your left side and a low hill you will find the few remains of an ancient Christian basilica of the 5th century, and a small lovely church dedicated to Saint Georgios from the 15th century.

 The landscape around the Vravrona site